Kenan Distinguished Professor

 Areas of Interest

 Identification and validation of novel therapeutics for the treatment of monogenic neurodevelopmental disorders.
-My lab is passionate about identifying novel treatments for monogenic neurodevelopmental disorders such as Rett, Pitt-Hopkins, and Angelman syndromes.
-To do this, we work in collaboration to perform small molecule screens to identify compounds to normalize gene expression.
-My lab has developed a novel high-throughput approach for screening compounds in primary neurons, which have many properties that are not mirrored in dividing cell types.
+My lab is passionate about identifying novel treatments for monogenic neurodevelopmental disorders such as Angelman, Pitt-Hopkins, and Dup15q syndromes.
+We focus on strategies to restore or normalize gene expression, through gene therapy and the development of small molecule compounds.
+My lab has optimized a high-throughput approach for screening small molecules in primary neurons, which have many properties that are not mirrored in dividing cell types.

 Awards and Honors